Exploring Christianity is a ten-week course to help you grow in discipleship, deepen your faith and explore the Bible.

 Do you ever wish you knew more about your faith?
 Have you ever wondered about how we got our Bible?
-Do you wish you could answer your neighbours’ questions with more clarity?
+Do you wish you could answer your neighbours' questions with more clarity?
 Do you feel you could be more active in the life of your church if you knew more?
-If so then this is a course that will help you.
+If so, this course is for you.

-Our Exploring Christianity course is for those interested in finding out more about the Christian faith, and also fulfils the first two years of training for those exploring Licensed Lay Ministry.
+Our Exploring Christianity course is for Christians who are interested in finding out more about their faith.
+It also fulfils the first two years of training for those exploring licensed Lay Ministry.
 The course runs following the academic year.
 There is one module per term for six terms but the course can be joined at the start of any term.

 How does the course work?